ucas-vg/PointTinyBenchmark/dataset/README.md

 ```

-these k sub images records share same 'file_name' as origin image, but add 'corner' which is area this sub-image inside origin image.
+the k sub-images share the same 'file_name' with origin image, 'corner' represents the sub-region of the sub-image in the origin image.

 ```python
 def img_id_to_annotations(coco_annos):